TarroYS/menu-scanner/README.md

 A tool to crop, perspective correct, adjust and join images together Turns phone photos of restaurant menus into a clean PDF and OCR-ready images.
 Everything runs in the browser — no photo ever leaves the machine it was opened on.

-Built for the Wonders Menu Change workflow, but there is nothing restaurant-specific in the code.
+Built for the Menu Change workflow, but there is nothing restaurant-specific in the code.

 Live: https://<username>.github.io/<repo>/ ← replace once Pages is on